ebourg/StrataDocs/guide/getting_started/command_line_tool.md

 * Trade report -- a table showing calculated measures (the columns) for each trade (the rows).
 * Cashflow report -- a table showing the cashflows for a single trade.

-The input file for a report template uses a standard INI format.
+The input file for a report template uses a standard ini format.
 This contains section names in square brackets (e.g. `[Present Value]`), each followed by `key = value` pairs.

 Every report template must start with a `Settings` section which specifies the type of the report, for example: